Scottish Animal Welfare Commission

 - Libby Anderson, Animal Welfare Policy Advisor

-- Dr Simon Girling, Head of Veterinary Services, Royal Zoological Society of Scotland
+- Professor Simon Girling, Head of Veterinary Services, Royal Zoological Society of Scotland

 - Mike Flynn, Chief Superintendent at the Scottish SPCA